mmul-it/training/OpenShift-On-The-Rocks/OpenShift-S2I-And-Image-Deployments.md

    myapp-7687d69fdf-9n9jt   0/1     Terminating   0          18m

    $ oc get pods
-   No resources found in testdeploy namespace.
+   No resources found in test-deployments namespace.
    ```

 6. Creating a new app from a Docker image it's easy as passing the image name